 When you're ready to customize AIP further, see Admin Guide: Custom configurations for the Azure Information Protection unified labeling client.

 To get started with the MIP SDK, see Microsoft Information Protection (MIP) SDK setup and configuration.

 |Subscription options and licensing guidance||Microsoft 365 licensing guidance for security & compliance|

 |FAQs and known issues||Frequently asked questions for Azure Information Protection Known issues - Azure Information Protection|

 |What's new?||Watch for new features related to AIP in the Microsoft 365 and SharePoint admin centers: - What's new in the Microsoft 365 admin center? - What's new in the Sharepoint admin center?|

 Register now for Ignite 2021!

 See the following recorded sessions from Ignite 2020:

 The Azure Information Protection classic client is the earlier version of AIP, and enables administrators to manage classification labels directly in the Azure portal.

-AIP labels managed in the Azure portal are not supported by the unified labeling platform, are limited to working with the Azure Information Protection client and scanner, and Microsoft Cloud App Security.
+AIP labels managed in the Azure portal are not supported by the unified labeling platform, are limited to working with the Azure Information Protection client and scanner, and Microsoft Defender for Cloud Apps.